Bleak Moments

 Bleak Moments is a 1971 British comedy-drama film by Mike Leigh in his directorial debut.
 Leigh's screenplay is based on a 1970 stage play at the Open Space Theatre, about the dysfunctional life of a young secretary.

-Leigh and Leslie Blair had formed their own production company, Autumn Productions, and Leigh wanted to adapt Moments.
-He was able to realise that desire when Albert Finney and Michael Medwin's Memorial Films, which had recently made If.... and was about to produce Gumshoe, "delivered the main financial backing, as well as unused spare bits of film rolls."

 Plot

 Sylvia leads a quiet life caring for her sister Hilda who has complex care needs.
 Their lonely suburban existence is accentuated by a social awkwardness that detaches them from the community and fuels a life of seclusion and despair.